grassdog/klipbook/README.md

 ## Tested platforms

-Klipbook has been tested on MRI 1.9.3 on Mac OSX.
+Klipbook has been tested on clippings files from 3rd generation Kindles and run using MRI 1.9.3 on Mac OSX Lion and Ubuntu.

 ## Contributing to Klipbook